yashgupta29032006/rudra3-capstone/README.md

 This demonstrates background processes, observability, and agent state.

 ### (Bonus) 6. **IdentityAgent**
-Captures face images (if enabled), showing extensibility for biometrics or device-security agents.
+Captures face images (if enabled), enabling extensibility for biometrics or device security agents.

 ---